anjaliramesh-datascience/music-database-analysis/README.md

 # Improving Music Industry Insights with Data Analysis with PostgreSQL

+The database Music_Store_database.sql can be uploaded to PostgreSQL server

 The following questions and much more were asked and answered with SQL queries by utilizing the power of Window, Aggregate and Recursion functions.

 1. Which countries have the most invoices?